 - Test the API integration in the sandbox mode.
 In Sendgrid, it’s a mail_settings parameter, which helps validate email sending requests.
 Sandbox mode allows checking the parameters of your JSON payload.
-If any errors were found, it returns their detailed description.
+If any errors are found, it returns their detailed description.
 You can find more information and examples in Sendgrid documentation.
 It doesn’t affect any of the real sending parameters.

 - Check the email sending speed.
 This option can be useful for preparing large bulk email campaigns.
 Sendgrid has a “black hole” domain @sink.sendgrid.net.
 It will accept all the messages and immediately remove them.
-If you have a dedicated IP address, this type of test won’t affect its warm up.
+If you have a dedicated IP address, this type of test won’t affect its warm-up.
 However, all emails sent to this domain will be counted as billable.